 9.1 Controlled Substance

-Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules contain mixed amphetamine salts, which are in Schedule II.
+Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules contain mixed amphetamine salts, a Schedule II controlled substance.

 9.2 Abuse